-These tools that we’re about to show you will noticably optimize your system, and fix problems you didn’t even know existed!
+These tools that we’re about to show you will noticably optimize your best wifi extenders, and fix problems you didn’t even know existed!
 And in this tutorial you’ll find out that to have a healthy system running well you really don’t need to have to spend any money on software to do it for you – all the tools are available for free!

 Tools that are built-in to Windows:

 In all Windows operating systems you will find the programs Disk Defragmenter and Disk Cleanup which are really useful.
 Disk Defragmenter will rearrange the files on your computer into an optimal order, so that your files aren’t scattered all over the disk.
 Disk Cleanup will clean the “crap” off of your hard disk boosting your speed, although to be honest, this feature isn’t functional much anymore, it only really removes a couple kilobytes of data, which used to be quite a bit, but no longer really makes a difference.